avysogorets/effective-sparsity/README.md

 To run code from this project, first clone the repository and install dependencies by executing ```pip install -r requirements.txt```.
 The code was tested for Python-3.6 and Python-3.8.
 For GPU support (not available for macOS), add ```tensorflow-gpu===2.5.0``` to the ```requirements.txt``` file.

 #### Quick demonstration
 Our original full-fledged experiments involved 5 different network architectures (3 of which require a GPU) and 15 pruning algorithms combined across about 30 sparsity levels and repeated 3 times for stability of results.
 In total, this comes to almost 7,000 networks to be trained.
 For demonstration purposes, we provide a quick lightweight demonstration ```demo.py``` that requires no flags or arguments and takes only a few minutes to execute on a CPU-powered device.
+Run ```python demo.py``` for this demo.

 #### Original experiments
 To replicate our results, run ```python main.py``` with a selection of arguments (run ```python main.py --help``` for a description).
 For example,